MarioGit19/bpl3/README.md

 - **Inline Assembly**: Allows embedding raw assembly code within BPL code for low-level operations with interpolation of BPL variables.
 - **Structures and Arrays**: Supports user-defined structures and arrays for complex data management.
 - **Array Literals**: Supports initializing arrays with literals `[1, 2, 3]`.
+- **Struct Literals**: Supports initializing structs with literals using both named and positional syntax.
 - **Standard Library**: Provides built-in functions for `print`, `exit`, `exec`, `str_len`.
 - **Optimization**: Built-in peephole optimizer to generate efficient assembly code.
 - **Simple Syntax**: Designed to be easy to read and write, with a syntax similar to C, Go, and Python.